Voljega/ExoDOSConverter/README.md

 # ExoDOSConverter

-a custom converter of the ExoDOS collection v4 to several emulation station based distribution format : Recalbox, Batocera, Retropie and soon OpenDingux and MiSTer
+a custom converter of the ExoDOS collection v4 to several emulation station based distribution format :
+ - Recalbox
+ - Batocera
+ - Retropie (partial)
+ - OpenDingux (partial)
+ - MiSTer (in the future)

 ## ExoDOS